uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Requirements For Iterator Use With Device Policies
 ++++++++++++++++++++++++++++++++++++++++++++++++++
-Iterator are, by default, not assumed to refer to content which is accessible on the device which requires the content to be copied to the device prior to being used inside a `SYCL`_ kernel.
-We define iterators to be "device accessible content iterators" when they can inherently be dereferenced on the device in a SYCL kernel.
-When using oneDPL algorithms with a ``device_policy``, "device accessible content iterators" avoid unnecessary data movement when provided as input or output arguments.
+Iterator are, by default, not assumed to refer to content which is accessible on the device which requires that content to be copied to the device prior to being used inside a `SYCL`_ kernel.
+We define iterators to be "indirectly device accessible iterators" when they can inherently be dereferenced on the device in a SYCL kernel.
+When using oneDPL algorithms with a ``device_policy``, "indirectly device accessible iterators" avoid unnecessary data movement when provided as input or output arguments.

-Examples of "device accessible content iterators" include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that do not require any data to be copied to the device to be used in a SYCL kernel.
-An example of an iterator which does not refer to "device accessible content" is a ``std::vector`` iterator, which requires the data to be copied to the device in some way prior to usage in a SYCL kernel within algorithms used with a ``device_policy``.
+Examples of "indirectly device accessible iterators" include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that do not require any data to be copied to the device to be used in a SYCL kernel.
+An example of an iterator which does not refer to "indirectly device accessible" is a ``std::vector`` iterator, which requires the data to be copied to the device in some way prior to usage in a SYCL kernel within algorithms used with a ``device_policy``.

-When used as input or output with algorithms using a ``device_policy`` "device accessible content iterators" must also be SYCL device-copyable, as defined by the SYCL Specification.
+When used as input or output with algorithms using a ``device_policy`` "indirectly device accessible iterators" must also be SYCL device-copyable, as defined by the SYCL Specification.

 oneDPL Iterators